Admiral1428/raster-engine/README.md

 <br>

-After the desired $(u, v)$ coordinates have been assigned to each vertex $0$, $1$, $2$ of a given triangle, the interpolated $(u, v)$ coordinates for a given point on the triangle is achieved using the previously computed Barycentric coordinates and perpective correction:
+After the desired $(u, v)$ coordinates have been assigned to each vertex $0$, $1$, $2$ of a given triangle, the interpolated $(u, v)$ coordinates for a given point on the triangle are found using the previously computed Barycentric coordinates and perspective correction:

 $$u' = \alpha \left({u_0} \over {w_0}\right) + \beta \left({u_1} \over {w_1}\right) + \gamma \left({u_2} \over {w_2}\right)$$
 $$v' = \alpha \left({v_0} \over {w_0}\right) + \beta \left({v_1} \over {w_1}\right) + \gamma \left({v_2} \over {w_2}\right)$$